AnyLog-co/documentation/mapping data to tables.md

 # PurpleAir Example

 PurpleAir (https://www2.purpleair.com/) provides air quality monitoring solutions.
 It offers a REST API to download air quality measurements from differenn areas in the world.
-The 2 examples below downloads the data and updates a local database of an Operator.
+The 2 examples below download the data and update a local database of an Operator.
 In the first example, the schema is determined by the PurpleAir data - attributes names are mapped to column names and the data types are determined by evaluating the data.
 In the second example, the schema is determined by a user and the PurpleAir data is mapped to the schema as defined by the user.